The Real Reasons Your Partner Doesn’t Want to Have Sex

 Most of us have a lot going on at all times, but if your partner feels as though his or her to-do list is endless, he or she may pull away from sex.
 “If all your partner can think about is her boss who is driving her crazy, how much laundry needs to be done, how the kids need new school clothes, or how much the current administration has her scared for the future, it can be next to impossible for her to get her head in the game,” says Jenny Block, sex educator and author of O Wow: Discovering Your Ultimate Orgasm and The Ultimate Guide to Solo Sex.
 “Letting her share her work concerns, knocking out the to-do list together, and giving her a safe space to vent can go a long way to help her get back in the grove.”

 If you and your partner haven’t had time to reconnect in a while, you might be feeling a bit cut off from each other physically and emotionally.
 In these instances, Block recommends letting your partner know that you’re there for her and that you love her.
 “A gesture as simple as holding his hand or rubbing his shoulders or taking the time to really look into her eyes when you tell him you love her can go a long way to make him feel connected to you and thus more inclined to want to have sex with you,” adds Block.
-Find out 9 ways you can improve your sex life in just one day.
+Simple but loving gestures are easy ways you can improve your sex life in just one day.

 Tension in the relationship